Nikolas Cruz pleads guilty to 2018 Parkland school massacre - NewsBreak

 Nikolas Cruz pleads guilty to 2018 Parkland school massacre

-Relatives of the victims who sat in the courtroom and watched the hearing via Zoom shook their heads or broke down in tears as Cruz entered his pleas and later apologized for his crimes.
+Relatives of the victims who sat in the courtroom and watched the hearing via Zoom broke down in tears and held hands across families as Cruz entered his pleas and later apologized for his crimes.

-“Today we saw a cold and calculating killer confess to the murder of my daughter Gina and 16 other innocent victims at their school,” Tony Montalto said.
+“Today we saw a cold and calculating killer confess to the murder of my daughter Gina and 16 other innocent victims at their school,” said Tony Montalto.
+His daughter was 14 and sitting outside her classroom when Cruz shot her at close range numerous times.
 “His guilty pleas are the first step in the judicial process but there is no change for my family.
-Our bright, beautiful, and beloved daughter Gina is gone while her killer still enjoys the blessing of life in prison.”2 Florida teachers stumbled into wrong home after night of drinking; resident shot, report says
+Our bright, beautiful, and beloved daughter Gina is gone while her killer still enjoys the blessing of life in prison.”

 The guilty pleas will set the stage for a penalty trial in which 12 jurors will determine whether Cruz, 23, should be sentenced to death or life in prison without parole.
 Given the case’s notoriety, Circuit Judge Elizabeth Scherer plans to screen thousands of prospective jurors.
 Jury selection is scheduled to begin on Jan.
 4.